Exploring Financial Benefits: How New Market Tax Credits Impact Investors and Underserved Communities

 A business receiving a $5 million NMTC-financed loan at 2% annual interest when market rates stand at 7% realizes substantial interest savings over the loan term.
 This five-percentage-point rate differential translates to approximately $250,000 annually in reduced financing costs—savings that flow directly to the business’s bottom line, improve cash flow, support growth investment, or enable competitive pricing that strengthens market position.

-For businesses in underserved markets facing capital access barriers due to location, limited collateral, or lender risk perceptions, NMTC financing may represent the only viable capital source for substantial expansion or facility investment.
-The program doesn’t merely reduce financing costs—it often enables access to capital that simply wouldn’t be available through conventional channels at any price.
+For businesses in underserved markets that face capital access barriers due to location, limited collateral, or lender risk perceptions, NMTC financing may be the only viable capital source for substantial expansion or facility investment.
+The program doesn’t merely reduce financing costs—it often enables access to capital that wouldn’t be available through conventional channels at any price.

 Job Creation and Employment Benefits